theupshift/chrdev/posts/2020-05-12-Coherence-and-Privacy.md

 Telegram could also be fine.

+# Video conferencing

+No Google Meet, no Classroom, screw Zoom.

+Use jitsi, self-hosted if you feel so inclined.

 # News

 Ditch national newspapers that you're aware to write biased stories and try to indoctrinate you.